wfxr/code-minimap/README.md

 #### From source

 `code-minimap` is also published on [crates.io](https://crates.io).
-If you have Rust toolchains (1.40 or above) installed you can use `cargo` to install it from source:
+If you have the latest Rust toolchains installed you can use `cargo` to install it from source:

 ```
 cargo install --locked code-minimap